gsoules/MkDocs/digital-archive/docs/arch-add-new-item.md

 * Click the **View Public Page** button
 * Make sure that the information appears the way you want it
 * To make corrections, click the **Edit link** below the last field and go to Step 2

+---

+!!! note "See Also"
+    To learn more, see the [Omeka documentation on adding an item](https://omeka.org/classic/docs/Content/Items/).
+    However, keep in mind that the user interface for a basic Omeka site does not have all the features of the Digital Archive and therefore does not look exactly the same.